ibxibx/coding-exercises/readme.md

 ## About This Repository

 I'm continuing my #100DaysOfCode challenge with the **"React - The Complete Guide 2025"** structured and themed mini-projects.
-Each assignment is meticulously documented in its own folder named `assignment-xx`, corresponding to each exercise in the course.
+Each assignment is meticulously documented in its own folder named `coding-exercise-xx`, corresponding to each exercise in the course.

 Meanwhile, I implemented the first 26 tasks into my **FinPanel project**, and I will continue conventionally numbering my social media posts about my progress with the assignments as I started with #100DaysOfCode.